settylab/Mellon/README.rst

 .. code-block:: python

-    import Crowding as scd
+    import mellon as scd
     import numpy as np

     X = np.random.rand(100, 10)  # 10-dimensional state representation for 100 cells

-The Crowding density estimation uses the distance to the nearest neighbor from each cell as the input data.
+The Mellon density estimation uses the distance to the nearest neighbor from each cell as the input data.

 .. code-block:: python

     nn_distances = scd.compute_nn_distances(X)

-One aspect of the density inference through Crowding is controlling the rate of density change between similar cells.
+One aspect of the density inference through Mellon is controlling the rate of density change between similar cells.
 This is realized through a kernel function that computes the covariance of the log-density values for pairs of cells.
 By default, we use the Matern52 kernel